Mongolia's Presidential Elections to See New Rules and Possible Return of Battulga

-Following a change in presidential terms under the modified constitution, lawmakers are considering new rules for presidential elections.
-According to the new constitution, the President shall now serve a single six-year term.
+Lawmakers in Mongolia are considering new rules for presidential elections following a change in presidential terms under the modified constitution.
+The new rules dictate that the President shall serve a single six-year term.

-This means that if President Battulga is re-nominated by the Democratic Party (DP) and re-elected in 2021, he will be able to serve another six years until 2027.
-Battulga's ascension could have a far more significant impact on Mongolian politics in the 2020s, overturning democratic and liberal changes implemented by President Elbegdorj and Prime Minister Bayar in the 2010s.
+If President Battulga is re-nominated by the Democratic Party (DP) and re-elected in 2021, he will be able to serve another six years until 2027.
+His potential re-election could overturn democratic and liberal changes implemented by President Tsakhiagiin Elbegdorj and Prime Minister Sanjiin Bayar in the 2010s.

-President Battulga indicated his support for strengthening his personal power at the expense of legislative governance during the 2019 constitutional revision talks.
-He intended to expand his veto authority by granting the National Security Council final say on all key national decisions.
-It has not, however, received parliamentary support.
+During the 2019 constitutional revision talks, President Battulga indicated his support for strengthening his personal power at the expense of legislative governance.
+This could be achieved by expanding his veto authority and granting the National Security Council final say on all key national decisions.
+However, the proposal did not receive parliamentary support.

-Furthermore, Battulga is likely to press his demand for greater profits from mineral deposits.
-Last summer, he suggested transferring to the sovereign fund 51 percent of the after-tax proceeds from the development of strategically vital mineral reserves (read: Oyu Tolgoi copper and Tavan Tolgoi coal mines).
-During the constitutional change debate last fall, MPP lawmakers rejected the proposal.
+Additionally, President Battulga may push for greater profits from mineral deposits, specifically by transferring 51 percent of the after-tax proceeds from the development of strategically vital mineral reserves to the sovereign fund.
+This proposal was rejected by MPP lawmakers during the constitutional change debate last fall.

-Former President Elbegdorj and other top Democratic Party (DP) figures, including ex-Ulaanbaatar Mayor Bat-Uul, have been harshly critical of Battulga's inclination toward the authoritarian-style government.
+Former President Elbegdorj and other top Democratic Party figures have been critical of President Battulga's authoritarian-style governance, and they may attempt to prevent his re-nomination by the DP in 2021.

 Amar Adiya is editor-in-chief of Mongolia Weekly newsletter and regional director at Washington-based strategic advisory firm BowerGroupAsia.